Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 I created a report from the API, but my CSV file is blank.
 What's going wrong?

-, then you will only see return parcels.
+Please be aware of the direction filter when you create the request to the reporting endpoint.
+If you specify the direction as incoming, then you will only see return parcels.
 If you don't have any return parcels incoming, then the report will be empty.

 Secondly, you'll need to specify the integration ID in your request.
 It's not possible to create a report for all of your integrations, so be sure to specify the correct ID to see your outgoing or incoming parcels per integration.

-How can I find my integration_id
+How can I find my integration_id?

-in the Retrieve a list of integrations endpoint, or from your Sendcloud panel (Settings > Integrations > find your integration in the list > Edit).
+You can find your integration_idin the Retrieve a list of integrations endpoint, or from your Sendcloud panel (Settings > Integrations > find your integration in the list > Edit).
 The integration ID will be shown at the end of the URL, e.g. 'https://app.sendcloud.com/v2/settings/integrations/api/95977'

-How can I find my sender_address_id
+How can I find my sender_address_id?

 Via the Retrieve a list of sender addresses endpoint, or from your Sendcloud panel (Settings > Addresses > Edit an address).
 The ID will be shown at the end of the URL, e.g. 'https://app.sendcloud.com/v2/settings/addresses/sender/132258'

-How can I find my brand_id
+How can I find my brand_id?

 Via the Retrieve configured brands endpoint, or in your Sendcloud panel (Settings > Brands > Edit a brand).
 The ID will be shown at the end of the URL, e.g. 'https://app.sendcloud.com/v2/settings/brands/86054'